Back to blog

 Combine automated scans, manual keyboard checks, screen reader testing, design review, content review, and mobile-device testing.
 Automated tools are useful for repeatable checks such as missing alt text, some color contrast issues, empty buttons, landmark structure, form label problems, and HTML validity.
 They do not reliably prove whether a workflow makes sense to a screen reader user, whether focus order matches the visual task, whether an error message helps someone recover, or whether a custom component behaves correctly across browsers and devices.

 Capture each issue with enough detail for implementation: page or screen, component, affected role, user impact, WCAG reference, severity, reproduction steps, screenshots or recordings, expected behavior, owner, dependency, and retest method.
+Add an evidence field that states how the team will prove the fix: automated rule, keyboard walkthrough, screen reader transcript, mobile device check, visual contrast review, document review, or user acceptance note.
 If the issue appears in a shared component, mark it as design-system or component-library work rather than creating dozens of one-off tickets.

 For cross-platform products, include web, mobile web, native mobile, admin dashboards, emails, documents, and embedded widgets.
 Accessibility problems often hide in secondary flows such as password reset, account deletion, invoice download, checkout errors, modals, consent banners, file uploads, and notification preferences.